brimdata/zed/docs/language/operators/README.md

 #### Example #2:

 All of the named fields must be present in a record for `pick` to return a result for it.
-For instance, since only the Zeek `smb_mapping` in our sample data contains the field named `share_type`, the following query returns columns for only that log type.
-Records from the many other Zeek log types that also include `_path` and/or `ts` fields are not returned.
+For instance, since only the Zeek `smb_mapping` in our sample data contains the field named `share_type`, the following query returns columns for only that record type.
+The many other Zeek record types that also include `_path` and/or `ts` fields are not returned.

 ```zq-command
 zq -f table 'pick _path,ts,share_type' *